crawl/crawl/crawl-ref/docs/crawl_manual.rst

 There are a number of individual weapon skills for missile weapons:

-  * Throwing (includes blowguns)
+  * Throwing
   * Bows
   * Crossbows
   * Slings

-Throwing is the skill for all things hurled without a launcher: tomahawks, javelins, nets, etc. The other skills refer to various types of missiles shot with a launcher.
-An exception to this are needles: these are launched using blowguns, an action which uses the Throwing skill.
+Throwing is the skill for all things hurled without a launcher: tomahawks, javelins, nets, darts, etc. The other skills refer to various types of missiles shot with a launcher.
 Since stones can be thrown without launchers to some effect, these skills crosstrain:

   * Throwing and Slings